Coordinator, Vocational Evaluation Certificate

 Duties: Provided vocational and independent living assessments of students from the Georgia School for the Deaf and adults as referred from around the state.

-Sligar, S. & Toriello, P. (2006).
+Sligar, S. R. & Toriello, P. J. (2007).
 Improving services to clients with addiction issues: New paradigms for vocational evaluation practice.
-Manuscript in preparation.
+Vocational Evaluation and Career Assessment Professionals.
+Journal, 4(1), 17-29.

-Sligar, S. (in press), Deaf and hearing: Conducting cross-cultural research in a postsecondary setting.
-Journal of the American Deafness and Rehabilitation Association.
+Sligar, S. R. (2006).
+Deaf and hearing: Conducting cross-cultural research in a postsecondary setting.
+American Deafness and Rehabilitation Association.
+Journal, 40(1), 5-16.

-Vogel, S., Burgstahler, S., Sligar, S., & Zecker, S. (2006).
+Vogel, S., Burgstahler, S., Sligar, S. R., & Zecker, S. (2006).
 Faculty knowledge and practices regarding students with disabilities in three contrasting institutions of higher education.
-Journal of postsecondary education and disability, 18 (2) 109-123.
+Journal of Postsecondary Education and Disability, 18, 109-123.

 Hobbies—music, especially the blues, reading historical fiction and biographies when time permits—sometimes on an airplane while traveling to someplace fun, also staying healthy with exercise and running.